|

 between individuals" (SE, 22:55).[15]

-a folk sense of uncanny causality, and he expressed solidarity
+but appeal to a folk sense of uncanny causality, and he

-with what he called "the obscure but indestructible
+expressed solidarity with what he called "the obscure

-surmises of the common people against the obscurantism of
+but indestructible surmises of the common people against

-would seem to me that psycho-analysis, by inserting the
+declaring, "It would seem to me that psycho-analysis,

-unconscious between what is physical and what was previously
+by inserting the unconscious between what is physical and

-called 'psychical,' has paved the way for the assumption
+what was previously called 'psychical,' has paved the way

-telepathic event which we should not otherwise have discovered"
+has revealed a telepathic event which we should not otherwise

 Now, believing in telepathy is by no means the same thing